15-Day Sport Pilot Training

 Of course an acheivement like that doesn't come without a little bit of dedication from both you and your instructor.
 That becomes an even bigger challenge when you understand the logistics of scheduling, weather, and geography.
-These are challenges that nearly all flight instructors and student pilots face, but powered parachute training requires much calmer weather than other aircraft.
+These are challenges that nearly all flight instructors and student pilots face, but powered parachute training requires even calmer weather than other aircraft for training.

 While powered parachute flight is one of the easiest forms of flight to master, there are very few instructors available to assist you in both learning to fly and preparing for the testing involved in getting your pilot license.
 The numbers tell the story.
 While there are around 70,000 FAA Certified Flight Instructors in America, only 10,000 - 15,000 of them actively instruct.
 Even so, if you travel to almost any small to medium sized airport in the country, there is probably an airplane flight instructor waiting there to teach you how to fly.

 That simply isn't the case in powered parachutes.
-Currently less than 100 of the FAA Flight Instructors are qualified to instruct in powered parachute flight.
+Currently around 100 of the FAA Flight Instructors are qualified to instruct in powered parachute flight.
 That means that (generously) only 0.7% of the active flight instructors in the country can prepare you for your powered parachute sport pilot license.
 Odds are, you won't find one of those instructors at your local airport.
 And sadly, if you find one, he may not be able to get you to the finish line of becoming a pilot.

 Combine that with the fact that most powered parachute flight instructors do other things, which leaves less time for instruction.
 (Most powered parachute instructors also instruct in other aircraft and/or have 'day' jobs.)
-Even more discouraging is that many flight instructors don't want to teach a ground school, forcing students to study at home or to take ground school courses that don't apply 100% to powered parachutes.
 With all of this against the average student pilot, you can see where a lot of pilots take a long time to get their licenses.
 Others simply give up.

 We have developed a list of all the things you need to do to complete your pilot training and get your license.
 We have brought all of the pieces of the puzzle to one place so that you can get everything done at one time.
 More importantly, we provide a one-to-one student/teacher ratio so that we can dedicate ourselves to the process as much as you will.